 Should I remove the seeds from the peppers?

 I left the seeds in my peppers for a super fiery hot sauce, but some people find them bitter.
 You can remove them for a slightly milder (but still very hot) sauce.

 What if I want more of a medium heat level?

 You can tone down the heat by adding two red bell peppers or some fresh pineapple to the mix.
 Roast them along with the peppers and garlic or the best flavor.

 Habanero Hot Sauce

-Preheat the broiler.
-Place hot peppers and garlic on a piece of tinfoil.
+- Preheat the broiler.
+Place hot peppers and garlic on a baking sheet or a piece of tinfoil.
 Broil for about 5 minutes, or until the peppers begin to char.

-Transfer peppers, garlic, and all remaining ingredients to a food processor or blender.
+- Transfer peppers, garlic, and all remaining ingredients to a food processor or blender.
 Process until smooth.
-Allow to cool completely before use.
+Allow to cool completely at room temperature before use.